sf-wdi-24/rails_bog_app/readme.md

 #### 3. Set up the view for the new creature form

 Create the view `new.html.erb` inside the `app/views/creatures` folder.
-On this view, users should see a form to submit new creatures to the app.
+On this view, users should see a form to create new creatures in the database.

-Note: the url for the route is `/creatures` because it's the collection we are submiting to, and the method is `POST` because we want to create.
+**Note:** The URL you're submitting the form to is `/creatures` because it's the database collection for creatures, and the method is `POST` because you're *creating* a new creature.

 ```html
 <!-- app/views/creatures/new.html.erb -->